 where

 represents the spectral weight of the driving protocol, quantifying how the sudden temporal profile of the control parameter distributes energy across frequencies and couples to the intrinsic excitation modes of the system.
-Note that $b(\omega)$ depends solely on the driving protocol and is independent of the system Hamiltonian.
+Importantly, $b(\omega)$ depends solely on the driving protocol and is independent of the system Hamiltonian.

+Equation~(\ref{eq:Psi-total}) was previously derived in Ref.~\cite{vn83-mt2v}, where the work statistics of an interacting many-body system under finite-time driving were evaluated exactly within linear response.
+While the formal structure is identical, the present work provides a transparent physical interpretation of its components in terms of adiabatic and non-adiabatic contributions to the dissipated work.
+In particular, the term involving the imaginary part of $ \chi_{ij}^\beta$ yields the non-adiabatic contribution, which vanishes in the adiabatic limit, whereas the delta-function term captures the dissipated work associated with infinitely slow driving.
+The present formulation also naturally extends to multi-parameter driving protocols.

-To summarize, LR-thTDDFT provides the relaxation function by: (i) computing the KS response function, (ii) dressing it via the Hxc kernel to obtain the interacting response, (iii) extracting the imaginary part of $\chi_{ij}^\beta(\omega)$ through Eq.~(\ref{eq:Psi-na-chi}), and (iv) combining the nonadiabatic component with the static adiabatic term to yield the full $\tilde\psi(\omega)$.
+In summary, this section establishes that LR-thTDDFT provides the relaxation function through the following steps: (i) computation of the KS response function; (ii) inclusion of interaction effects via the Hxc kernel to obtain the fully interacting response; (iii) extraction of $\mathrm{Im}\,\chi_{ij}^\beta(\omega)$ through Eq.~(\ref{eq:Gross-Kohn}); and (iv) combination of the non-adiabatic contribution with the static adiabatic term to obtain the full $\tilde{\psi}(\omega)$.

-It is worth stressing that everything derived up to this point is formally exact, at least within the linear-response regime.
-In practice, however, approximations are required at two distinct levels.
-The first concerns the Hxc potential, controlled by $\lambda_{i,\msc{KS}}[\{a_i(0)\}]$, which enters the self-consistent equilibrium calculation of the KS Hamiltonian $\hat{H}_{\msc{KS}}[\{\lambda_{i,\msc{KS}}(0)\}]$ in Eq.~(\ref{eq:H-KS}) and the corresponding response function $\boldsymbol{\chi}_{\mathrm{KS}}^\beta(\omega)$.
-The second pertains to the quality of the approximation adopted for the dynamical Hxc kernel, defined in eq.(\ref{eq:fxc-def}).
-The most widely used approximation is the thermal adiabatic local-density approximation (thALDA)~\cite{PribramJones2016}, where the kernel is instantaneous in time; i.e., $f^{\beta}_{Hxc}(\omega)\approx f^{\beta}_{Hxc}$, which will be employed in the rest of this work.
+It is worth emphasizing that the formalism developed up to this point is exact within the linear-response regime.
+In practice, however, approximations enter at two distinct levels.
+The first concerns the Hxc potential, determined by $\lambda_{i,\msc{KS}}[\{a_i(0)\}]$, which defines the self-consistent equilibrium KS Hamiltonian $\hat{H}_{\msc{KS}}[\{\lambda_{i,\msc{KS}}(0)\}]$ in Eq.~(\ref{eq:H-KS}) and the corresponding response function $\boldsymbol{\chi}_{\mathrm{KS}}^\beta(\omega)$.
+The second concerns the approximation adopted for the dynamical Hxc kernel defined in Eq.~(\ref{eq:fxc-def}).
+The most widely used choice is the thermal adiabatic local-density approximation (thALDA)~\cite{PribramJones2016}, in which the kernel is instantaneous in time, i.e., $f^{\beta}_{Hxc}(\omega)\approx f^{\beta}_{Hxc}$.
+This approximation is employed throughout the remainder of this work.